-- 27. In order to ensure that data risk management is effective, it is important that a regulated institution: - (a) understands the nature and characteristics of the data used for business purposes; - (b) is able to assess the quality of the data; - (c) understands the flow of data and processing undertaken; and - (d) understands the data risks and associated controls.
+- 27. In order to ensure that data risk management is effective, it is important that a regulated entity: - (a) understands the nature and characteristics of the data used for business purposes; - (b) is able to assess the quality of the data; - (c) understands the flow of data and processing undertaken (i.e. data lineage); and - (d) understands the data risks and associated controls. - 28.
+Data risk management could be supported by the use of data architecture practices.
+These practices assist in understanding how data is captured, processed, retained, published and disposed of.
+The sophistication of the data architecture7 would normally be commensurate with data risk.
+A data architecture could include: - (a) a data strategy as a component of the broader business and information technology strategies, as relevant; - (b) information on the characteristics of the data, commonly referred to as metadata.8 This could include definitions, descriptions, sources, usages, update mechanisms, owners, authorised users, criticality, sensitivity and quality requirements; - (c) diagrams and detailed technical information that describe the underlying data structure9, the flow of data, key systems and data repositories and interfaces; - (d) description of the controls necessary across the various stages of the data life-cycle10; and - (e) standards and guidelines to facilitate the development of systems, data repositories, interfaces (including exchange of data with external parties) and data controls.
+This would normally include approved technologies (e.g. applications, data base management systems and data integration tools). - 7 This can range from system documentation provided by vendors to an enterprise-wide data architecture. - 8 Metadata is often embodied in a data dictionary. - 9 Data structure is often embodied in data models. - 10 Refers to the end-to-end life-cycle of data from the initial point of capture through to disposal.
+This differs from the system development life-cycle.

-- 28. Data risk management could be facilitated through the use of data architecture practices.
-These practices assist in understanding how data is captured, processed, retained, published and destroyed.
-The sophistication of the data architecture would normally be commensurate with data risk.
-A data architecture could include: - (a) a data strategy as a sub-set of the broader IT strategy; - (b) information on the characteristics of the data, commonly referred to as metadata.
-This could include definitions, descriptions, sources, usages, update mechanisms, owners, authorised users, criticality, sensitivity and quality requirements; - (c) diagrams and detailed technical information that describe the underlying data structure, the flow of data, key systems and data repositories and interfaces; - (d) description of the controls necessary across the various stages of the data life-cycle; and - (e) standards and guidelines to facilitate the development of systems, data repositories, interfaces (including exchange of data with external parties) and data controls.
-This would normally include approved technologies (e.g. applications, data base management systems and data integration tools). - 29.
-APRA envisages that the data architecture would normally align with a regulated institution's established policies, standards and guidelines.
-An institution would normally maintain the data architecture as part of its change management, project management and system life-cycle processes.
+29. APRA envisages that the data architecture would normally align with a regulated entity's established policies, standards and guidelines.
+An entity would normally maintain the data architecture as part of its change management, project management and system life-cycle processes.
 This includes controls to ensure alignment to the standards and guidelines embodied in the data architecture.